Nischaya008/AetherCom/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to enhance PWA Store. 🚀
+Feel free to open issues or submit pull requests to enhance AetherCom. 🚀

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature-name`)